charlesreid1/b-captain-hook/docs/index.md

 # b-captain-hook

-Captain hook is a Python WSGI appication that handles webhooks from gitea and github.
+Captain hook is a Python WSGI application that handles webhooks from gitea and github.

 Forked from [carlos-jenkins/python-github-webhooks](https://github.com/carlos-jenkins/python-github-webhooks.git).